Supporting Educators • Promoting Learning

 Lesson Notes is an occasional series of blog posts reflecting on specific lessons I have given and the particular issues that arose and were addressed.

-Eva learnt piano as a child, but took a break in early adulthood.
+Eva (not her real name) learnt to play piano as a child, but took an extended break in early adulthood.
 A few years ago she returned to playing.
 Since coming to me for lessons she has completed the higher ABRSM grades and gained a DipABRSM performance diploma.

 Eva continues coming for a 90 minute consultation lesson once a month.
 Her focus is on expanding her repertoire, and at present she is working on Bach’s Partita No.1 in B flat major.